gfogle/multi-platform-react/README.md

 ### Moving things around

-To make the project a little easier to navigate (I hope), the files now reside like the following:
+To make the project a little easier to navigate (I hope).
+Ideally, the specific index files would be in their respective folders but there are issues where parts of the project expect them in the root, so they're all there for consistency.
+The files now reside at the following:

 ![Initial Project structure](https://github.com/gfogle/multi-platform-react/blob/master/readme/move-things.png)